PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

 ~~~~~~~~~~

 In the previous introduction of algorithms,
-we know that SafeRL mainly solves the constraint optimization problem of CMDP.
+we know that Safe RL mainly solves the constraint optimization problem of CMDP.

 .. hint::

     Constrained optimization problems tend to be more challenging than unconstrained optimization problems.

-Therefore, the natural idea is to convert a constrained optimization problem into an unconstrained optimization problem.
+Therefore, the natural idea is to convert a constrained optimization problem
+into an unconstrained optimization problem.
 Then solve it using classical optimization algorithms,
 such as stochastic gradient descent.
-Lagrangian Methods is a kind of method solving constraint problems that are widely used in machine learning.
+Lagrangian methods is a kind of method solving constraint problems that are
+widely used in machine learning.
 By using adaptive penalty coefficients to enforce constraints,
-Lagrangian methods convert the solution of a constrained optimization problem to the solution of an unconstrained optimization problem.
+Lagrangian methods convert the solution of a constrained optimization problem
+to the solution of an unconstrained optimization problem.
 In the :bdg-info-line:`section`, we will briefly introduce Lagrangian methods,
 and give corresponding implementations in **TRPO** and **PPO**.
 TRPO and PPO are the algorithms we introduced earlier,
 if you lack understanding of it, it doesn't matter.
-Please read the :doc:`TRPO tutorial<../baserl/trpo>` and :doc:`PPO tutorial<../baserl/ppo>` we wrote,
+Please read the :doc:`TRPO tutorial<../baserl/trpo>` and
+:doc:`PPO tutorial<../baserl/ppo>` we wrote,
 you will soon understand how it works.

 .. grid:: 2